AI Ethical Use Policy

 If you have concerns about how AI is being used in your care, you can:

-- Complain to the Information Commissioner's Office (ICO) if your concern relates to how your personal data is handled.
-Details are in Section 15 of our Privacy Policy.
+- Complain to the Information Commissioner's Office (ICO) at any time, whether or not you have raised the matter with us first.
+ICO contact details are in Section 15 of our Privacy Policy.

 We may update this policy from time to time.
 The most current version will always be available on our website with the effective date and version number shown at the top.
 Significant changes will be communicated where appropriate.